ofek-wasserman/synthetic-data-generator/README.md

 ### Web interface doesn't open
 - Check if port 7860 is already in use
 - Try closing other applications
-- Look at the terminal for error messages
+- Look at terminal for error messages

 ## License